01 of 04

 There are numerous good options for grabbing a bite, whether casual or formal, as well as for shopping in the area.

 The Jardin du Palais Royal hosts a few very good restaurants, most with outdoor seating.
-The most famous is Le Grand Véfour, a French icon of excellence and history, and the proud possessor of all three Michelin stars (see related article: Top Gourmet French Restaurants in Paris).
+The most famous is Le Grand Véfour, a French icon of excellence and history, and the proud possessor of all three Michelin stars.
 It is often called “the first grand restaurant in Paris”.
-Even the likes of Napoleon and Jean Cocteau have dined here.
-Signature dishes include the Prince Ranier III pigeon, and the truffled oxtail parmentier, but save room for the always exceptionally rich desserts.
+Even the likes of Napoleon and Jean Cocteau have dined there.
+Signature dishes include the Prince Ranier III pigeon and the truffled oxtail parmentier, but save room for the always exceptionally rich desserts.

 Other gastronomic highlights include the aptly named Restaurant du Palais Royal and Pierre au Palais Royal, the former of which has a spectacular terrace in the garden, and the latter of which has a veers away from the classic version of French cuisine, instead serving an array of contemporary dishes.

 While taking a stroll through the Palais, you'll probably be lured into... the arcades that wind around the garden for a quick peek or two at the impossibly chic window displays.
 The Palais Royal is home to some of Paris's best shopping-- if you can afford it, that is.
 The arcades host boutiques from the stylish likes of Stella McCartney and Marc Jacobs, as well as tiny stores so charmingly old, it seems they've been there for centuries.